 Pros: Can review multiple accommodations types in one search, family-oriented filters, accessibility filters.

-Summary: You’re not limited to just searching for hotel stays with Booking.com.
+Summary: You’re not limited to only searching for hotel stays with Booking.com.
 This hotel booking site mixes hotels, hostels, bed and breakfasts, vacation homes, and even apartments into its search results.
 You can sort by price, reviews, and even fun things to do on-property.
-And you can filter results by budget, hotel chain, star rating, location (distance from the center of a city), and property type (apartment, hotel, hostel, etc.).
+And you can filter results by budget, hotel chain, star rating, location (distance from city center), and property type (apartment, hotel, hostel, etc.).
 For families and groups, there are filter options for family-friendly properties, family rooms, and bed type (twin, double, etc.).
 There’s also a newer option to highlight hotels that focus on sustainability.

-Extra important these days, you can also sort by properties that have health and safety measures in place.
-Once you click through on a property, you can see property and room amenities, reviews, questions and answers about the property, and the pricing breakdown by room type all in one abundant-but-still-pretty-easy-to-read location.
+You can also sort by properties that have health and safety measures in place.
+Once you click through on a property, you can see property and hotel room amenities, reviews, questions and answers about the property, and the price comparison by room type all in one abundant-but-still-pretty-easy-to-read location.
 There’s also easy-to-find information about things like prepayment, cancellation, and booking flexibility.

 Pros: Many different property types (including castles!), less expensive and discounted hotel rooms flagged in search results, ability to limit search results to hotels that offer free cancellation.

 Summary: The Hotels.com interface is easy to understand and quick to navigate.
-There’s a remarkably robust mix of property types, including hotels, condo hotels, castles, B&Bs, vacation rentals, and more.
+The hotel search engine has a remarkably robust mix of property types, including hotels, condo hotels, castles, B&Bs, vacation rentals, and more.
 You can filter your search by family-friendly properties or by amenities like childcare, bathtubs, pools, and cribs.
 The hotel booking site clearly labels how many people (including number of kids) can fit into a particular hotel room type.
-And, extra important for travel now is the ability to search for hotels that offer free cancellation.
+You also have the ability to search for hotels that offer free cancellation.
 Overall, the Hotels.com search experience is user-friendly and prices are competitive with other hotel sites.

 Pros: Easy to use, family-friendly search features, similar experience across all three hotel booking websites.